-If Marc Bolan is the sound of glam atoms splitting, David Bowie is the big bang that followed, his influence on music style, fashion and culture, causing vibrations far and wide, and still being felt today.
+If Marc Bolan is the sound of glam atoms splitting, David Bowie is the big bang that followed.
+His influence on music style, fashion and culture, caused vibrations far and wide, and are still being felt today.
 Lou Reed, Iggy Pop, Mott the Hoople and Roxy Music all owe a huge debt to Bowie.
 The final chapter, “Aftershocks,” extends the creative arc of glam rock forward and examines the careers of Marilyn Manson, Hedwig the Angry Inch Lady Gaga, Daft Punk and the rise of what Reynolds calls “digi-glam.”
-That these are delivered in bit-sized pieces makes it a fun way to end the book….which, of course, comes full-circle with the release of Bowie’s Blackstar and his shocking death shortly thereafter.
+That these are delivered in bite-sized pieces makes it a fun way to end the book….which, of course, comes full-circle with the release of Bowie’s Blackstar and his shocking death shortly thereafter.
 Glam, it seems, always comes back to Bowie.

 Shock and Awe is not for the timid, clocking in at 650+ pages, but it is certainly definitive, well-researched, and well constructed.
 I could quibble with Reynold’s (a Brit) inclusion of some very minor English glam bands —who many Americans likely have never heard of (I hadn’t) — in the interest of a more easily digestible book, but Reynolds has served up an encyclopedia of information that fans of the genre will almost certainly devour.

 Follow me on Twitter: @stevejreviews